Sexually Transmitted Infections

 Practicing safe sex and using a condom every time is the best advice.

 The other way to reduce the number of people infected by STIs is to try and contact partners so that they can be tested and have treatment.
 If you know who your partners have been and you are happy to contact them yourself then that is very useful.
-If you would prefer not to them both the Choices clinic and Orchard clinic (sexual health) offer anonymous contact tracing where your name would be kept confidential.
+If you would prefer not to them both the Choices clinic and Orchard Centre (sexual health) offer anonymous contact tracing where your name would be kept confidential.
 Our staff will discuss this with you.